What You Need to Know About

 News and Updates

-Partners at more than a dozen stores have filed for decertification: What does it mean?
+Partners at more than 25 stores have filed for decertification: What does it mean?

-Read more about our ongoing efforts to negotiate first contracts for each of our certified stores, and the decision by partners at eight stores to petition the NLRB for a decertification election.
+Read more about our ongoing efforts to negotiate first contracts for each of our certified stores, and the decision by partners at more than 25 stores to petition the NLRB for a decertification election.

 How Bargaining Works